 If there are rent arrears, should I look to forfeit my lease as soon as possible after the ‘relevant period’?

 It is difficult to know how the economic situation will continue to evolve.
 It may be the case that the prospect of finding a new tenant may be limited.
 Due to the unprecedented nature of the Coronavirus situation, the Courts may take a dim view on landlords who move to forfeit a lease on the grounds of non-payment of rent once the restrictions are lifted, without first trying to work out a solution with their tenant.

 Where possible, and where economically viable, landlords should seek to cooperate with tenants who are experiencing financial difficulties due to Coronavirus.
 This would be with the intention of reaching an agreement as to how rent and other lease payments can be structured to allow the lease to continue.
 Such an agreement can be documented in a variety of ways, including a simple side letter agreeing a temporary change to the rent payment mechanism, for example deferring rent payments or agreeing a temporary rent reduction.

 What happens if I cannot come to a workable solution with my tenant?

 Regrettably, there will be circumstances whereby a workable solution is not possible.
-Therefore forfeiting the lease after the relevant period will be the best economic decision for a landlord.
+Therefore forfeiting the lease after the relevant period may be the best economic decision for a landlord.
 In these situations, there are varying methods of forfeiting a lease dependent on the terms of the lease.
 If a landlord is unclear which method is available to them then it is strongly advised that they seek legal advice before taking steps to forfeit the lease.
 The wrong decision could at best result in wasted time, but at worst it could result in a liability for compensation and costs to their tenant.

 If I have to forfeit the lease, can I recover the rent arrears?